What are your hours?

 Free Recycling

-- Wires, cables, AC adapters, LCD monitors and other electronic devices that do not store data
+- Wires, cables, AC adapters, DVD players and other electronic devices that do not store data

-- We do not accept anything with refrigerant, anything with mercury, cathode ray tube monitors or televisions, light bulbs, smoke detectors, loose batteries, white goods, microwaves, and inkjet/toner cartridges
+- We do not accept anything with refrigerant, anything with mercury, cathode ray tube monitors or televisions, light bulbs, smoke detectors, loose batteries, kitchen appliances, washers, dryers, microwaves and inkjet/toner cartridges

 Do you have a refund policy?

-Due to the secure nature of our paper shredding and electronics destruction business, we are obligated to destroy your data once we take them.
+Due to the secure nature of our paper shredding and electronics destruction business, we are obligated to destroy your material once we take it.
 Therefore, no refunds are possible.

 I have a question that you didn’t answer here!
 How do I get an answer?